No War

 Vlad unfortunately had to stop running them.
 A full set going back to 2001 October can be found here:

-The problem comes if you bind to `0.0.0.0
+The problem comes if you bind to `0.0.0.0' in the

-host server without using a `v_sshd
+host server without using a `v_sshd'

 script.
 This then snatches all the addresses on the server